Director Ron Howard gets a second Hollywood Walk of Fame star

-LOS ANGELES Hollywood director Ron Howard has received his second star on the Walk of Fame, honoring his award-winning career as a film maker.
+LOS ANGELES Dec 11 Hollywood director Ron Howard has received his second star on the Walk of Fame, honouring his award-winning career as a film maker.

 Howard, who won an Oscar for best director for "A Beautiful Mind", got a star on the Walk of Fame in 1981 for a television career that included roles in "The Andy Griffith Show" and "Happy Days."